papamac/bash-scripts/raspi_config_buster.md

 MCP4821    |1-Channel 12-Bit D/A Converter                     |da#
 MCP4822    |2-Channel 12-Bit D/A Converter                     |db#
 ```
  * Make a list of the three-character port names to be processed by PiDACS on this Raspberry Pi.
-The list will be entered in the p2pkg command below as a single quoted list separated by spaces, for example `'ab0 ab1 ga0 gb0 gg0 gg1'`.
+The list will be entered in the p2pkg command in step 3 as individual arguments separated by spaces, for example, ab0 ab1 ga0 gb0 gg0 gg1.

-2. Clone the github PiDACS repository, install pidacs in /usr/local, and install/start the pidacs server daemon:
+2. Select the /usr/local directory for the installation:
  * Open a terminal window.
  * **c /usr/local**

+3. If not done previously, download the papamaclib package from github:
   * **sudo p2pkg -g papamaclib**

+4. Download and install the PiDACS package, and install/start the PiDACS server daemon:
   * **sudo p2pkg -gio PiDACS port1 port2... portn**

-3. Reboot if desired to test system startup.
+5. Reboot if desired to test system startup.
  * **reboot**

 Optionally install ser2sock: